albert926/Boring-Website/README.md

 ## **Contact**

-If you have any questions or suggestions, feel free to reach out via GitLab issues or comments.
+If you have any questions or suggestions, feel free to reach out via GitHub issues or comments.

 Happy Browsing!